Deveryware/ansible-role-icescrum/README.md

 This Ansible role installs and configures Icescrum (Official website: https://www.icescrum.com/).

 By default this role installs the version V7 with a _jar_ setup.
-But you can choose the old version V6 (not recommanded) and/or a _war_ and tomcat setup.
+But you can choose a _war_ and tomcat setup.

 ## Table of contents
 * [Prerequisites](#prerequisites)